sagemath/trac_to_gh/Issue 9362.md

 the resulting plot has three vertices, one blank, one labeled "1" and the other labeled "None".
 The blank vertex is floating off in space, and the None and 1 vertices are bunched together.

-This indicates to me that we should not accept "None" as a valid vertex label.

 Other places where a vertex labeled None will obviously cause problems:

 `spanning_trees_count`, `add_vertex`, `add_edge`, `delete_edge`, `has_edge`, `edge_label`, `eccentricity`, `layout_tree`

 this is not an exhaustive list; I merely read method definitions to look where a vertex argument defaults to None (and later uses the condition `if v is None`).

+This indicates to me that we should not accept "None" as a valid vertex label.

+Apply [attachment:trac_9362_None_is_no_name.2.patch] only.

 Issue created by migration from https://trac.sagemath.org/ticket/9362